zzz686970/software_engineer/gcp_data_engineer_notes.md

 store, search, analyse, monitor and alert on log data and events from GCP.
 scale and ingest from thousands of VMs.
 can also analyse this in **real-time**.
+- audit logs (who created this instance?)
+- does not include application logs

 - export logs to bigquery
 > create an export sink, automatically send filtered logs to bq.

+What if we want application data?
+- stackdriver agents. (install and configure for the instance)
+- logging agent = stackdriver logging = application logs (configured with Fluentd)
+- monitoring agent = stackdriver monitoring = application performance/metrics/alerts (reqiure plugin configuration)

 ## 18.Cloud functions
 - run code in an envrionment taht does not require setting up vms or kubernetes clusters.